 Congratulations!
-You are one of the growing group of people returning to the fulfilling skill of cooking.
+You are one of the growing number of people returning to the fulfilling skill of cooking.
 If you are new to cooking at home, welcome.
 Cooking is a skill that provides endless rewards.
-First the obvious – delicious food (with practice).
+First the obvious: delicious food (with practice).
 But cooking provides so much more.
 At the risk of sounding too deep, cooking can be a spiritual practice.
 Especially when cooking and eating with, or for, others.

 But for now, let’s focus on the basics.
 You need tools for cooking.
 But which ones are essential?
 For the novices, I’ve started the list with the foundation equipment and supplies.
-Next, some of my favorite tools that have become essentials, and finally the counter top electric equipment that aren’t necessary but can open the door to all kinds of yumminess.
+Next, some of my favorite tools that have become essentials, and finally the countertop appliances that aren’t necessary but can open the door to all kinds of yumminess.

 Purchase items from this list of foundation supplies and you will be able to make most basic recipes with confidence.

-- Liquid measuring cup (2 cup) I’ll be honest, you can use measuring cups for liquid ingredients also, but having the cup is much easier to manage.
-Filling a cup of vegetable broth in a dry measuring cup means the broth is sloshing to and fro as you try to make it to the pan.
+- Liquid measuring cup (2 cup).
+I’ll be honest, you can use dry ingredient measuring cups for liquid ingredients also, but having the liquid cup is much easier to manage.
+Pouring a cup of vegetable broth in a dry measuring cup means the broth is sloshing to and fro as you try to make it to the pan.
 A liquid measuring cup has easy-to-read amounts on the side of the cup, plenty of room at the top to avoid sloshing, and a convenient pour spout.

-- Cooking spoon A large cooking spoon is not only used for stirring, but also for serving and transferring bigger servings of ingredients from one pot to the next or from pot to plate.
+- Cooking spoon.
+A large cooking spoon is not only used for stirring, but also for serving and transferring larger servings of ingredients from one pot to the next or from pot to plate.

-- Slotted cooking spoon A slotted spoon is used for all of the same jobs as a slotted spoon with one exception — a slotted spoon allows liquid to spill through, so if you need to strain the ingredient, say spooning pieces of chicken from a cooking liquid.
-You want the chicken, but not the liquid — slotted spoon.
+- Slotted cooking spoon.
+A slotted spoon is used for all of the same jobs as a regular spoon with one exception — a slotted spoon allows liquid to spill through.
+Let’s say you need to extract pieces of chicken from a cooking liquid.
+You want the chicken, but not the liquid — slotted spoon is your solution.

-- Sauce pans with lids: small, medium, large Size definitely matters with saucepans.
+- Sauce pans with lids: small, medium, large.
+Size definitely matters with saucepans.
 It’s all about volume here.
 A little bit of rice in a large saucepan will cook too fast and have a better chance of burning.
 Too much rice in a small saucepan boils over.
-Get a variety of sizes, and get the lids, and if possible clear ones.
+Get a variety of sizes, and get the lids, clear ones if possible.
 It’s nice to be able to see what’s going on in there without lifting the lid.

 So you have your foundation.
 Time to level up.
-You can survive in the kitchen and turn out some great food with the foundation.
-These tools just make cooking more fun and easy.
+You can survive in the kitchen and turn out some great food with just the basics listed above.
+The following tools just make cooking more fun and easy.
 And when things are fun and easy, we do them more.
 Case made.
 Buy these:

-- Ice cream scoop These aren’t just great for scooping ice cream, though that’s arguably the yummiest use for this tool.
+- Ice cream scoop.
+These aren’t just great for scooping ice cream, although that’s arguably the yummiest use for this tool.
 Ice cream scoops are perfect for scooping equally sized muffins, cookies, and even meatballs.

-- Tongs I never used tongs before culinary school, which is why I didn’t include them in the foundations list.
+- Tongs.
+I never used tongs before culinary school, which is why I didn’t include them in the foundations list.
 But now, with practice, they’re like hands in the kitchen.
-A spatula can do pretty much what tongs can, but they’re so darned easy.
+A spatula can do pretty much what tongs can, but tongs just make it so darned easy.
 Learn to use these and you won’t regret it.